maptiler/maptiler-sdk-js/readme.md

 Read more about elevation lookup for a batch of locations in our [official documentation](https://docs.maptiler.com/client-js/elevation/#batch).

 ### From a GeoJSON LineString
-In the *GeoJSON* LineString case, it clones the entire structure and the positions arrays of the clone will contain three element: `[lng, lat, elevation]`.
+In the *GeoJSON* LineString case, it clones the entire structure and the position arrays of the clone will contain three elements: `[lng, lat, elevation]`.
 The original LineString is not mutated nor pointed at.

 ```ts
 // Not mandatory, but it's to explain where the type comes from: